 That's because Preferred Returns and equity percentages look something like this:

 You find a property that you expect to make 10% cash on cash return on.
 Your sophisticated investor puts $150,000 into the project, and all you see are dollar signs.
 When your property begins to rent out, the money starts rolling in.
 Because you agreed to a 6% Preferred Return, your investor receives the first $9,000 (6% of $150,000) the investment makes, and 85% of the profits after that.
 So, if your projected outcome comes to pass and the investment makes $15,000 in the first year, you think you're on top.
 In reality, however, the investor makes the initial $9,000 and $5,100 (85% of the remaining profits), leaving a grand total of $900 for your work that you continue to put in to keep the investment running.

 And that's not the worst part.
 If, for some reason, your investment didn't do well and the investor didn't even get their minimum $9,000 for the year, it carries over into the following year.
 Which means you could end up paying for your investment.
 Yikes.

 Have no fear, though, there is another way.
-Start asking your friends and family members if they would like to invest on properties with you.
-Sure, the invested amount won’t be hundreds of thousands, but you also won’t be paying a preferred rate.
-It’s worth not getting the largest apartment complex , if only that you’ll be getting the experience and making the money you are worth along the way.
+Start asking your friends and family members if they would like to invest in properties with you.
+Sure, the invested amount won't be hundreds of thousands, but you also won't be paying a preferred rate.
+It's worth not getting the largest apartment complex, if only that you'll be getting the experience and making the money you are worth along the way.